-Slide 1 Welcome to chapter 14 Writing Reports and keeping Records.
-As a fire Inspector you are expected to not only be able to evaluate and identify life safety concerns in buildings, you are expected to be able to document your findings in a professional manner.
-Your written report must be accurate, timely, well-presented, accessible, and relevant.
+Slide 1 Welcome to part one of chapter 13, Writing Reports and keeping Records.
+As a first responder inspector you are expected to not only be able to evaluate and identify life safety concerns in buildings, but you are also expected to be able to document your findings in a professional manner.
+Your written report must be accurate, timely, well-presented, accessible and relevant.
 This chapter will provide you with the information you require to make sure your reports reflect the high degree of professionalism you have brought to the rest of the inspection.
-Slide 2 In this chapter we will discuss information gathering, report writing, communication barriers, effective communication methods, common fire inspection methods, record maintenance, legal evidentiary presentations and compliance with Freedom of Information and Privacy Act requests.
+Slide 2 We will discuss: information gathering, report writing, communication barriers, effective communication methods, common fire inspection methods, record maintenance, legal evidentiary presentations and compliance with Freedom of Information and Privacy Act requests.
 Slide 3 Fire inspections are intended to be a proactive process, not only identifying fire code contraventions, but also used as an education vehicle for building owners and occupants.
 Your ability to clearly identify and describe the observed deficiencies, supporting code references for your concerns and provide the building owner and occupants with understandable direction on how to resolve the problems is critical to an effective inspection.
-Compliance with the fire code to improve occupant safety is your primary goal as a fire inspector.
+Compliance with the fire code to improve occupant safety is your primary goal as a first responder inspector.
 One of the things you have the most control over during the process is the effectiveness and accuracy of your documentation and file management practices.
 Slide 4 Your fire inspection report is an essential part of your inspection.
 Your report should be clear and concise.
 It should provide an accurate and understandable outline of your findings and provide the building owner clear direction on how and when they are expected to remedy the situation.
 These reports form an essential and frequently the only record of the issues, including those that were corrected during the inspection.
 These reports form a foundation of information that can provide important background information for future inspections and may inform fire prevention and awareness programs or influence operational programs like preplanning.
+Slide 5 Every fire inspection no matter the situation or occupancy must have a written road map of documentation created.
+Frequently, inspectors use notebooks and digital or smartphone cameras for the initial documentation.